Soubhagya-5719/Project-44/README.md

 # Virtual-Meeting-Room

-This project was done as a part of Advanced Graphics, AR & VR course instructed by Dr.Avinash Sharma and Dr. P.J.Narayan during the Spring Semester of 2020 at InternationalInstitute of Information Technology, Hyderabad.
-It implements a virtual meeting room appwhich can run on Android mobile devices.
-The app was built using Unity 3D Game Engineand Google VR Cardboard SDK.
+This project was done as a part of Advanced Graphics, AR & VR course instructed by Dr.Avinash Sharma and Dr. P.J.Narayan during the Spring Semester of 2020 at International Institute of Information Technology, Hyderabad.
+It implements a virtual meeting room app which can run on Android mobile devices.
+The app was built using Unity 3D Game Engine and Google VR Cardboard SDK.

 Instructions to run: